 Salt (sodium chloride or sodium) is used to flavour foods and as a preservative.
-Diets high in foods preserved by salting (such as pickled vegetables and salted or dried fish) have been linked to an increased risk of stomach cancer.
+Diets high in foods preserved by salting (such as pickled vegetables and salted or dried fish) have been linked to an increased risk of stomach and nasopharyngeal cancer.
+Eating processed meats that have been preserved by salting, curing, fermentation or smoking increases the risk of colorectal cancer.
 Too much salt can also lead to high blood pressure.

 The body does need some sodium to work.
 However in most circumstances we get all our sodium requirements naturally from foods.
 There is no need to add salt to foods.
 It is a good idea to switch to a low-salt diet and try flavouring foods with herbs and spices instead.

 But I don’t add salt to my food!